Assistance League of Ventura County

 What is the organization aiming to accomplish?

-Assistance League’s goal is to use its programs to transform the lives of those who are marginalized in the community by poverty, a lack of education or developmental delays that impair their ability to learn.
-Our programs help children overcome obstacles to success and put them on a path toward acquiring the skills that they need to achieve equity in their world.
+Assistance League’s goal is to use its programs to transform the lives of those who are marginalized in the community by poverty or a lack of education.
+Our programs help children and adults overcome obstacles to success and put them on a path toward acquiring the skills that they need to achieve equity in their world.
 Programs also aid children and adults in crisis who have been victims of domestic violence or affected by violence toward others.

 To successfully achieve these goals, we have identified three priorities: